Back to blog

 1. Reduce repeat work

-2. Share resources instead of rebuilding everything alone
+2. Stop rebuilding everything alone

 3. Set a "good enough" standard for some outputs

-4. Protect one non-negotiable recovery block weekly
+4. Protect one recovery block every week

 A practical weekly reset

-Try this simple reset every Friday:
+Try this every Friday:

 1. list all unfinished tasks